majek/idea/site/033-bpf/main.md

 For most of us this command is pure magic, almost nobody understands what happens behind the scenes.
-This is understandable, there is little need know how it works: the tool does its job very well, it's descriptive and it's very fast.
+This is understandable, there is little need to know how it works: the tool does its job very well, it's descriptive and very fast.

 I'll try to explain how `tcpdump` works and how we use its spinoffs to help fight the packet floods that hit us every day.